PaulKinlan/paul.kinlan.me/source/_posts/2014-02-17-Auto-deploying.md

 categories: jekyll
 ---

-This post is a placeholder that will be expanded upon if the auto-deployment has worked.
+This post is a placeholder that will be expanded upon if the auto-deployment has worked..